rakeshelamaran98/HacktoberFest2020/README.md

 - ✔️ Git Installation and Basic knowledge on how to pull requests
 - ✔️ Visual Studio Code

-# Give a star 🌟.
+# Follow and Give a star 🌟.
 Get your projects merged quickly on valid pull requests.

 # Useful Links